 School of Architecture and Planning

 The School of Architecture and Planning offers the Bachelor of Science degree in Architecture and the Bachelor of Science degree in Interior Design.
-Both degree programs include a common Foundation Year of studies and students remain as pre-majors of Architecture / Interior Design Studies majors until the completion of required coursework in Foundation Year, and successful passage through the Foundation Year Gateway.
+Both degree programs include a common Foundation Year of studies, and students remain as pre-majors of Architecture/Construction Studies until the completion of required coursework in Foundation Year, and successful passage through the Foundation Year Gateway.
 The School of Architecture and Planning faculty are a very diverse group of scholars and practitioners.
 Among them are well-recognized educators, scholars, and designers who have achieved national and international recognition for their research, publications, and professional practices.

 Foundation Design Studio Courses